 It got me thinking.
 How hard would it be to claw back control of my time and complete one fulfilling activity a day – one thing that added value to that day or bettered me as a person.
 Watch a wildlife documentary, perhaps?
 Make a cake I’d never baked before?
 Do a spin class?
 In addition to this, could I learn one new skill a week?
 Like, say, speed reading.
 If not a skill, maybe something like overcoming a fear: scooping a spider out of the bath with my bare hands.
 Too often we approach life’s obstacles negatively because we assume we’re incapable of dealing with them.
 We say: ‘I can’t’ even before considering whether we can, defaulting to the path of least resistance through fear or lack of faith in our potential.

 Well.
 It turned out that the more I rolled up my sleeves and ‘had a go’, the more productive and, consequently, happier I became.
 And it was catching.
 People seemed to buy into the philosophy and adopted the sentiment for themselves.
 Emails and messages came telling me of the marathons that were being run, the cakes that were being decorated.
 My Instagram followers were particularly supportive and this, in turn, lead to the launch of the She Can & She Does Facebook page.
-The page’s mandate is to filter feelgood stories and news of female accomplishment, and its sister group is an arena where women can share everything from advice on tax returns to motivational memes.
+The page’s mandate is to filter feelgood stories and news of female accomplishment, with its sister group being an arena where women can share everything from advice on tax returns to motivational memes.
 It’s the absolute product of women building up other women, and me noticing that such a platform didn’t really exist – unless you’re in the mum gang.